Meisterlala/Kissanime-Downloader/README.md

-# Kissanime-Downloader
+# Kissanime Downloader
-Kissanime Downloader using JDownloader 2
+Download an entire anime series with just one button press.